18 Top Places to Travel Alone in the U.S.

 As we mentioned, there are multiple tours and museums in Boston.
 Since many require admission, you may want to prioritize some of the best, like the Boston Tea Party Ships and Museum, Plimoth Plantation, and the John F. Kennedy Presidential Museum.

 14. New Orleans, Louisiana

-Sign up for a history tour for a new perspective on the city, or plan your own walking tour through some of the neighborhoods to see old Victorian homes and visit some of the unique cemeteries.
+Sign up for a New Orleans City Tour for a new perspective on the city, or plan your own walking tour through some of the neighborhoods to see old Victorian homes and visit some of the unique cemeteries.

 Be sure to carve out extra time for visiting the famed French Quarter, where you can shop at the local boutiques and indulge in iconic New Orleans cuisine.
 Stop for a taste of beignets at Café du Monde and try some of the local Cajun cuisine.

 15. Honolulu, Hawaii

 Hawaii is a bucket list destination for many people, and while it is usually associated with honeymoons and couples' travel, there are several places, like Honolulu, that are great destinations for solo travel.

 Located on the main island of Oahu, Honolulu is more touristy and less remote than other Hawaiian destinations.
 That makes it ideal for visiting solo.
-Another plus: the public transport system is geared towards tourists, so you should find it easy to get around to the area's most interesting attractions and to Oahu's beaches.
+Another plus: the public transport system is geared towards tourists, so you should find it easy to get around to the area's most interesting attractions and to Oahu's beautiful beaches.

 Waikiki Beach is a must-visit that should top your holiday agenda.
 Don't miss having a meal (or many) on the waterfront.
-While you're here, plan a trip to climb Diamond Head on your own, or take a guided tour.
-Pearl Harbor is a must-see, and taking in a luau, even alone, is an experience you will never forget.
+While you're in Waikiki, plan a trip to climb Diamond Head on your own, or take a guided tour.
+Pearl Harbor's attractions shouldn't be missed, and taking in a luau, even alone, is an experience you will never forget.